Phishing: What it Is and How it Works

 Especially when it comes to spear phishing, proper education is key.

 The more sophisticated these methods grow, the more difficult it is to catch phishing attempts (spear phishing emails will likely look and sound like they come from someone you know—no obvious spelling mistakes or generic addresses).

 Since spear phishing targets people at companies who handle sensitive data, including high-level executives, a comprehensive approach to employee training will help to ensure that no attempt is successful.

 Email addresses, bank accounts, and even social media accounts should have two-factor authentication enabled.
 That way, if someone tries to log in to any of your accounts from another device, you’ll receive a text message and/or an email notifying you—and you’ll likely be able to prevent them from gaining entry.

 If You See Something, Say Something

-Many companies have tools or procedures in place to report suspicious emails.
+Many companies have incident reporting tools or procedures in place to report suspicious emails.